Morgan State University: The Spokesman

 The Spokesman is the university's student-run newspaper.

 WMUR Baltimore

-WMUR Baltimore is the student operated radio station of the School of Global Journalism and Communication and the university.
+WMUR Baltimore is the student-operated radio station of the School of Global Journalism and Communication and the university.

 WEAA 88.9 FM

-WEAA 88.9 is the NPR affiliated public radio station of Morgan State University, and a service of the university's School of Global Journalism and Communication.
+WEAA 88.9 is the NPR-affiliated public radio station of Morgan State University, and a service of the university's School of Global Journalism and Communication.
 It began broadcasting on January 10, 1977, with call letters standing for "We Educate African Americans."
 Broadcasting since 1977, WEAA 88.9 operates independently and attracts support from public donors, underwriters, and grant-makers.

 BEAR-TV

 BEAR-TV Network is Morgan State University's TV network offering regular programming in local and campus news and sports among other featured productions.

 Notable alumni and faculty

 Alumni

-Alumni of Morgan State University have achieved notability in the fields of athletics, science, government, law, the arts, and the military including four members of the NFL Football Hall of Fame (Willie Lanier, Roosevelt Brown, Leroy Kelly, and Len Ford), Black Enterprise Magazine publisher Earl Graves, the Chief Judge of Maryland's highest court, Clarence Dunnaville, lawyer and civil rights activist, and nearly a dozen U.S. Army Generals including Lieutenant General William "Kip" Ward, the first Commanding Officer of the United States Africa Command.
+Alumni of Morgan State University have achieved notability in the fields of athletics, science, government, law, the arts, and the military including four members of the NFL Football Hall of Fame (Willie Lanier, Roosevelt Brown, Leroy Kelly, and Len Ford); Black Enterprise Magazine publisher Earl Graves; Clarence Dunnaville, lawyer and civil rights activist; and nearly a dozen U.S. Army generals, including Lieutenant General William "Kip" Ward, the first commanding officer of the United States Africa Command.
 The New York Times sports columnist William C. Rhoden, playwright, TV producer, and entrepreneur David E. Talbert, and American-Israeli Olympic sprinter Donald Sanford are also alumni.
-Civil rights activist and music critic for the Baltimore Afro-American newspaper Adah Jenkins graduated from Morgan State as did scientist and inventor Valerie Thomas.
+Civil rights activist and music critic for the Baltimore Afro-American newspaper Adah Jenkins graduated from Morgan State, as did scientist and inventor Valerie Thomas.